 - ½ lb ground beef

 - Olive oil

 - Handful of mushrooms - chopped

 - Clove of garlic - finely chopped or crushed

 You will need to increase the ingredients if you are doing more than one or two small pumpkins.

-Fry up the mince with the onion, mushrooms and garlic.
+- Fry up the ground beef with the onion, mushrooms and garlic.
 Add a little water and a stock cube to form a gravy, but don’t make it too wet.

-When your mince is cooked through, spoon the mixture into the pumpkin and put the lid back on.
+- When your beef is cooked through, spoon the mixture into the pumpkin and put the lid back on.
 This is why we call it stuffed pumpkin with mince.